 Remission and the chance of recurrence

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer does return after chemotherapy or other treatment, it is called recurrent cancer.
 It may come back in the same place or in other areas of the body.
 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .